The preface plainly states, entomb alia, that the constitution “is appointed by the Trelawney Town Treaty of 1738-39”.

 The prelude additionally expresses that: “It is standard and conventional that the colonel doesn’t reserve the option to go into an exchange or settlement for the benefit of the Trelawny Town Maroons of the Sovereign State of Accompong without the endorsement of the Council.”

-This constitution, then, at that point, is an obvious sign that the Accompong Town Maroons view themselves as an independent arrangement of individuals who are not exposed to the laws and by-laws of Jamaica.
+This constitution, then, at that point, is an obvious sign that the Accompong Town Maroons view themselves as an independent arrangement of individuals who are not

 Yet, it additionally infers undoubtedly that the boss or colonel can’t be a tyrant.
 The individual is dependent upon the desire of individuals.